mariscript/platemate/journals/natalie.md

 # Week 5

+### (Tues) 1/24/2023

+- changed the GitHub icon in About to GitLab icon
+- got the questionnaire button to only show on the main page and also able to toggle it in the dropdown menu

 ### (Mon) 1/23/2023

 - created dropdown menu for nav that includes profile, list of restaurants, questionnarie, about, resources, and logout